viklund/courses/ngsintro/1609/labs/loops-lab.md

 ```

 Now the values 5 is stored in the variable named `a`.
-To use the variabe we have to put a $ sign in front of it so that bash knows we are referring to the variable `a` and not just typing the letter a.
+To use the variable we have to put a $ sign in front of it so that bash knows we are referring to the variable `a` and not just typing the letter a.
 To see the result of using the variable, we can use the program `echo`, which prints whatever you give it to the terminal:

 ```bash